crucialfelix/supercolliderjs/docs/src/packages/server-plus/README.md

 {{> header}}

-This extends `@supercollider/server` adding methods for commonly used constructs:
+This extends the `Server` class from `@supercollider/server`, adding methods for commonly used constructs:

 - .synth
 - .group